-Debi Walden (Nikki Reed) always had a way with horses and she had potential when it came to jumping them, but unfortunately her parents could never fund her passion and her father having failed as a professional football coach is bitter and negative when it comes to his daughter's dreams.
-Never the less with a strong belief that God has given a talent and has a plan for her Debi works hard in the stables to earn money.
-And with someone seeming to be watching over her Debi her shot at competing, and making strong friends along the way, such as Mr. Valentine (Ving Rhames) who like Debi has worked hard to now be a wealthy stable and horse owner.
+Debi Walden (Nikki Reed - The Twilight Saga: Breaking Dawn - Part 2) always had a way with horses and she had potential when it came to riding and jumping them, but unfortunately her parents could never fund her passion and her father, having failed as a professional football coach, is bitter and negative when it comes to his daughter's dreams.
+Never the less with a strong belief that God has given her a talent and has a plan for her Debi works hard in the stables to earn money.
+And with someone seeming to be watching over her Debi gets her shot at competing, which leads to her making some strong friends along the way, such as Mr. Valentine (Ving Rhames - Mission: Impossible - Rogue Nation) who like Debi has worked hard to now own his own stable.
 But just as things seem to be sliding in to place Debi suffers a near fatal accident which threatens to bring an end to her dreams once and for all.

-I don't know how many horse movies I have watched but it feels like a lot.
-In fact it has got to the point that when another horse movie ventures in to my path I genuinely question whether to bother watching as I know the chances are it is going to be another underdog story with either a damaged horse or human or even a combination of both beating the odds.
-But let me just say now that whilst "A Sunday Horse" is no different when it comes to the bigger picture with Debi suffering a near fatal fall this movie has a whole wagon full of story before it even gets to that bit.
+I don't know how many horse movies I have watched but it certainly feels like a lot.
+In fact it has got to the point that when another horse movie strays in to my path I genuinely question whether to bother watching as I know the chances are it is going to be another underdog story with either a damaged horse or human or even a combination of both beating the odds.
+But let me just say now that whilst "A Sunday Horse" is no different when it comes to the overall inspirational story with Debi suffering a near fatal fall this movie has a whole wagon full of story before it even gets to that bit.

-What this all boils down to is that "A Sunday Horse" is ultimately a predictable underdog story but trust me when I say all the story leading to what is an inevitable and touching climax is a lot more than you might expect with elements of faith which won't appeal to everyone but are surprisingly refreshing.
+What this all boils down to is that "A Sunday Horse" is ultimately a predictable underdog story but trust me when I say whilst the story leads to what is an inevitable and touching end it is a lot more than you might expect with elements of faith which won't appeal to everyone but are surprisingly refreshing.